cschellenberger/attendance_autofill/README.md

 # Attendance Autofill

-This project automates attendance tracking using Python, CSV data, and GUI automation.
+This project automates form filling from CSV files using Python and GUI automation.

 ## Features
 - Select a CSV file with your class schedule or attendance data